European banking union: Geographical scope and close cooperation

-The 20 eurozone member states automatically participate automatically in the Single Supervisory Mechanism (SSM) and Single Resolution Mechanism (SRM).
+The 20 eurozone member states automatically participate in European Banking Supervision and the Single Resolution Mechanism (SRM).

 Since the EU treaties only give the ECB jurisdiction over eurozone states, legally it cannot enforce measures in non-eurozone states.
 This would prevent the ECB from effectively carrying out its supervisory role in these states.
 Under the European Treaties, non-eurozone countries do not have the right to vote in the ECB's Governing Council and in return are not bound by the ECB's decisions.
 Non-eurozone countries cannot become full members of the SSM and SRM in the sense of having the same rights and obligations as eurozone members.
 However, non-eurozone EU member states can enter into a "close cooperation agreement" on the SSM with the ECB.
-The banks in that country are then supervised by the ECB and the country gains a seat in the ECB's supervisory board.
+The banks in that country are then supervised by the ECB and the country gains a seat in the ECB Supervisory Board.
 It would allow banks in that country to be supervised by the ECB provided that they have mechanisms in place to make ECB measures binding upon national authorities.
 A "close cooperation" agreement can be ended by the ECB or by the participating non-eurozone member state.
 The text of the SRM stipulates that all states participating in the SSM, including those non-eurozone states with a "close cooperation" agreement, will automatically be participants in the SRM.

 Bulgaria

 The first request to enter into "close cooperation" was made by Bulgaria on 18 July 2018.

 Bulgaria's Finance Minister, Vladislav Goranov, stated in July 2017 that his country would not participate prior to euro adoption.
-However, after pressure from the ECB to begin participating in the Banking Union prior to joining the European Exchange Rate Mechanism (ERM II), Goranov said in June 2018 that Bulgaria would join the Banking Union within a year.
+However, after pressure from the ECB to begin participating in the European Banking Union prior to joining the European Exchange Rate Mechanism (ERM II), Goranov said in June 2018 that Bulgaria would join the European Banking Union within a year.
 Bulgaria sent a letter to the Eurogroup in July 2018 on its desire to participate in ERM II, and commitment to enter into a "close cooperation" agreement with the Banking Union.
 The ECB governing council decided on 24 June 2020 to establish a close cooperation with the Bulgarian central bank.
 The close cooperation entered into force on 1 October 2020.
-The Bulgarian National Bank thus receives a representative with voting rights on the European Central Bank's supervisory board and on 1 October 2020, the European Central Bank started supervising the larger Bulgarian banks after the completion of a significance assessment process.
+The Bulgarian National Bank thus receives a representative with voting rights on the ECB Supervisory Board and on 1 October 2020, the European Central Bank started supervising the larger Bulgarian banks after the completion of a significance assessment process.